jzuern/sph-fluidsim-fortran/README.md

 ## EXPLANATION

 This 2D SPH fluid simulation is loosely based on an [introductory paper](http://www.cs.cornell.edu/~bindel/class/cs5220-f11/code/sph.pdf) on this matter .
 I used the provided code fragments as an inspiration for my own implementation.

-Additionally I implemented a linked lists based approach in order to account for the quadratic time complexity when increasing the number of particles.
+Additionally, I implemented a linked lists based approach in order to account for the quadratic time complexity when increasing the number of particles.

+The simulation setup introduces a particle cloud (liquid blob) that is falling downwards due to gravitational forces.
+I also implemented a rotating structure (a watermill) in the center of the simulation domain.
+This structure causes the blob to disperse and break up.

 The code within the source files is structured in a way as to reflect its role in the simulation.
-Here is a list of the most important files and functions / subroutines:
+Below is a list of source files:

 - gnufor2.f90: interface to call for Gnuplot instance inside FORTRAN program
-- integrate.f90: implementation of the leapfrog integration method ⋅⋅* leapfrog_start:
+- integrate.f90: implementation of the leapfrog integration method
-    ⋅⋅* leapfrog_start:
-- linkedlist.f90: implementation of linked list bookkeeping routines ⋅⋅* print_neighour_list: prints neighbor list to std out.
-For debugging purposes only ⋅⋅* setup_neighbour_list: initializes and updates the field lc and vector ll that keep track of in which cells the particles sit
+- linkedlist.f90: implementation of linked list bookkeeping routines
-- sphfunctions:f90: implementation of particle interaction routines ⋅⋅*
+- sphfunctions:f90: implementation of particle interaction routines
-- util.f90: auxiliary functions with no other suitable place ⋅⋅*
+- util.f90: auxiliary functions with no other suitable place
 - program.f90: main program which starts simulation

+Extensive code commentary should be enough to help understanding the tasks of each function and subroutine.

 ## Visualization: